 All students are utilizing IXL, a learning platform providing diagnostics and individual lessons to meet the student's academic needs.
 The program will assist in decreasing the deficit in academic performance left by missed instructional opportunities over the last two years due to pandemic school closures and Virtual Learning.
-IXL is also being used for students who need accelerated Learning mandated by House Bill 4545.
+IXL is also being used for students who need accelerated Learning, as mandated by House Bill 4545.

 Training technologists at each campus provides immediate assistance to hardware and software issues.
-The onsite technologist significantly improves the wait time and leads to better communication and understanding on both ends.
+The onsite technologist significantly improves the wait time, communication, and understanding.
 Work orders are placed on Eduphoria and assist the technology team in tracking work orders' completion.
 In addition, technologists are available to all students before school and Prime Time for Chromebook maintenance.

-Technology classroom management issues have decreased with the implementation of GoGuardian due to the 1:1 initiative.
+Technology classroom management issues have decreased with implementing GoGuardian due to the 1:1 initiative.
 The firewall blocks many sites, but any breaches are now detected immediately by GoGuardian, and the technology team is simultaneously notified.

-Another helpful resource implemented by the Lampasas ISD is in place to alert administrators for words indicating "self-harm."
-If a student writes about or uses words it is programmed to recognize in any format (Word, email, Google Drive, or another site while on their Chrome book), it alerts the technology team and starts an investigation.
+Another helpful resource implemented by the Lampasas ISD is to alert administrators for words indicating "self-harm."
+Suppose a student writes about or uses words it is programmed to recognize in any format (Word, email, Google Drive, or another site while on their Chrome book).
+In that case, it alerts the technology team and starts an investigation.